 Setting up Intellij

 Intellij is an alternative IDE to java that you may prefer.
+It is newer, but not all TAs will be able to help you with it.
 To use it first head here to apply for a student JetBeans account.
 Then download Intellij Ultimate and follow instructions, including adding your student account.
 You can do a lot with Intellij.
 One of the first things might be modifying Java code style.
 You can do this at Preferences/Editor/Code Style/Java.
 Here are a few changes that will help you follow our check style:

 - Tabs and Indents → Indent 2